rajafahadrahman-art/vk999/content/homepage.md

 ### Does platform support Pakistani payment methods?
 Local payment methods may appear inside certain versions, but users should verify the currently supported options in their account before making a transaction.
 ### Where can I find the installation steps?
-The complete installation process is available on [VK999 Download](/vk999-download/) page.
+The complete installation process is available on separate Download page.
 ### How can I register or sign in?
-Account creation and login troubleshooting are explained on the [VK999 Login](/vk999-login/) page.
+Account creation and login troubleshooting are explained on the Login page.
 ### Are promotional rewards always available?
 No. Promotions can change, expire or be limited to eligible users.
 Every offer should be reviewed together with its current terms and conditions.
 ## Final Thoughts